 What do the sizes (Petite, Miniature, Medium, Standard) mean ?

-My estimates on the adult size of a litter of puppies is just that, an estimate.
-I do have years of experience, and many times previous litters from the same parents, to go on.
+Our estimates on the adult size of a litter of puppies is just that, an estimate.
+We do have years of experience, and many times previous litters from the same parents, to go on.
 However, the range can be quite large.
 Consider the two male puppies from the same (medium) litter who grew up to be 35 pounds and 65 pounds.
 That is not common, but it can happen.
-Below is the general size ranges for Goldendoodles.
+Below are the general size ranges for Goldendoodles.
 Dog height is measured at the withers (on the dog’s back, above the shoulders)

 Petite: shorter than 14,” usually under 25 pounds.